 Apply for postgraduate courses

 For some industries, postgraduate study is essential; for others irrelevant.
-Ask employers or a QM Careers Consultant for advice on this.
+Ask employers or one of our Careers Consultant for advice on this.
 Remember you will need an academic reference, so make sure you consider this when thinking about application deadlines.
 Attending open days is a great opportunity to find out whether a course is right for you.
 Prepare questions to ask in advance to make the most of the day e.g. 'what do you look for on a personal statement?'
 'What do your postgraduates go on to do after graduation?'

 Practise for interviews and assessments

 Prepare for interviews and assessment centres, especially psychometric tests.
 Although you may have impressed an employer with your application, make sure you prepare well for the interview so you can continue to make a good impression!
-See our information and resources on how to prepare, and if you have an interview coming up - book a practice interview with one of the QM Careers Consultants.
+See our information and resources on how to prepare, and if you have an interview coming up - book a practice interview with one of our Careers Consultants.